jariarkko/chokepoints/draft-iab-chokepoints-latest.md

     name: Brian Trammell
     organization:
     email: ietf@trammell.ch
+ -
+    ins: J. Arkko
+    name: Jari Arkko
+    organization:
+    email: jari.arkko@piuha.net

 --- abstract

 This memo discusses points of control on the Internet, or "choke points", that may have architectural impact.
+The document also reviews trends related to consolidation in the Internet, and the role of architecture in enabling these trends.

 --- middle